theappo/cts/docs/INSTRUCTION.md

 ## Setting your git username and email address

-For peoper who not yet set a global git username and a email address for their computer, run:
+For peoper who not yet set a global git username and a email address for their computer, **go to your cts folder, then run:**

 - Set a Git username: